kleinlab-yale/kleinlab-yale.github.io/negcoop/README.md

 - weak or negatively cooperative dimerization can create lower-amplitude, longer-lived signaling at low receptor abundance
 - the same weak dimerization step can be titrated at higher receptor abundance, converting the response into a stronger transient
 - stronger non-cooperative or positive-cooperative dimerization produces more burst-like signaling and stronger receptor loss from the surface

+The current curve tuning is intentionally shape-first:

+- transient presets peak at about 2 minutes and collapse by about 15 minutes
+- sustained weak-dimerization presets stay low but can persist for roughly 30 to 60 minutes

 The implementation is intentionally compact rather than a methods-level reproduction of every equation in the paper.